-Following is a listing of the basic accounting principles set forth in the 2001 edition of Governmental Accounting, Auditing, and Financial Reporting from the Government Finance Officers' Association (GFOA).
-The principles are based on material published by the GASB in the Codification of Governmental Accounting and Financial Reporting Standards as of June 30, 2000.
+Following is a listing of the basic accounting principles set forth in the 2022 edition of Governmental Accounting, Auditing, and Financial Reporting (GAAFR) from the Government Finance Officers' Association (GFOA).
+The principles are based on material published by the GASB in the Codification of Governmental Accounting and Financial Reporting Standards.
 These are known as GAAP and are presented in bold print.
 Further discussion of these principles and how they apply to school districts in the state of Washington is included in standard print.
 Guidance on shared services arrangements is also provided.